gpiemont/shell-extension-nouveau-perflvl-switcher/README.md

 (https://github.com/StuntsPT/shell-extension-radeon-power-profile-manager, that I used as a starting point for the code), to Wikipedia, where I took the raster svg from (http://en.wikipedia.org/wiki/File:Phoenician_nun.svg) and of course to the #nouveau team on freenode, for the funny conversations and suggestions.

+##License:
+This software is licensed under the GPLv2.